 Urinary Tract Infection in Women:

-Women are more likely to get UTI than men are.
+Women are at higher risk to get UTI than men are.
 It is because of a few reasons relating to their body anatomy.

 When in menopause, the reduced production of estrogen makes the urinary tract more vulnerable to infection.